+University of West Georgia

 A Summary of Student Engagement Results

 Student engagement represents two critical features of collegiate quality.
 The first is the amount of time and effort students put into their studies and other educationally purposeful activities.
 The second is how institutional resources, courses, and other learning opportunities facilitate student participation in activities that matter to student learning.
 NSSE surveys first-year and senior students to assess their levels of engagement and related information about their experience at your institution.

-Comparison Group The comparison group featured in this report is Peers
+Comparison Group The comparison group

+featured in this report is

+Peers

 See your Selected Comparison Groups report for details.

-This Snapshot is a concise collection of key findings from your institution's NSSE 2014 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2015 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement Indicators Sets of items are grouped into Your students compared with Peers ten Engagement Indicators, Theme Engagement Indicator First-year Senior organized under four broad themes.
-At right are summary Academic Challenge Higher-Order Learning Δ Δ results for your institution.
-For details, see your Engagement Reflective & Integrative Learning Δ Δ Indicators report.
-Learning Strategies Δ Key: Quantitative Reasoning Your students' average was significantly higher (p < .05) with an effect size at least .3 in magnitude.
-Learning with Peers Collaborative Learning Δ Your students' average was significantly higher ( $p < .05$ ) with an effect size less than .3 in magnitude.
-Discussions with Diverse Others Δ No significant difference.
-Experiences Student-Faculty Interaction Δ Your students' average was significantly lower (p < .05) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Δ Your students' average was significantly ■ lower (p < .05) with an effect size at least Campus Quality of Interactions .3 in magnitude.
-Environment Supportive Environment High-Impact Practices Due to their positive associations with student learning and First-year Learning Co mmunity, Service- 32%
+Engagement Indicators Sets of items are grouped into ten Your students compared with Peers

+Engagement Indicators, organized under four broad themes.
+At right are summary results for your institution.
+For details, see your Engagement Indicators report.
+Theme Engagement Indicator First-year Senior

+Academic Challenge Higher-Order Learning

+Reflective & Integrative Learning Δ

+Learning Strategies

+Key: Quantitative Reasoning

+Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
+Learning Collaborative Learning Δ

+Your students' average was significantly △ higher (p < .05) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others Δ

+No significant difference.
+Experiences Student-Faculty Interaction

+Your students' average was significantly V lower (p < .05) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices

+Your students' average was significantly lower (p < .05) with an effect size at least .3 in magnitude.
+Campus Quality of Interactions

+Environment Supportive Environment

+High-Impact Practices

 Due to their positive associations with student learning and retention, special undergraduate opportunities are designated "high-impact."
 For more details and statistical comparisons, see your High-Impact Practices report.

-Learning Community, Service-Learning, and Research w/Faculty

-Learning Community, Service-Learning, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience
+First-year Learning Community, Service-Learning, and Research w/Faculty Senior Learning Community, Service-Learning, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience